istio/old_pilot_repo/doc/testing.md

 Istio Manager runs end-to-end tests as part of the presubmit check.
 The test driver is a [Golang program](../test/integration) that creates a temporary namespace, deploys Istio components, send requests from apps in the cluster, and checks that traffic obeys the desired routing policies.
 The end-to-end test is entirely hermetic: test applications and Istio Manager docker images are generated on each run.
 This means you need to have a docker registry to host your images, which then needs to be passed with `-h` flag.
 The test driver is invoked using [the e2e script](../bin/e2e.sh).

-## Debug docker images
+## Docker images

+The following Bazel command generates Docker images for the proxy agent and proxy container:

+    bazel run //docker:runtime

-Istio Manager produces debug images in addition to default images.
-These images have suffix `_debug` and include additional tools such as `curl` in the base image and debug-enabled Envoy builds.
+Istio Manager also produces debug images in addition to the default bare images.
+These images have suffix `_debug` and include additional tools such as `curl` in the base image as well as debug-enabled Envoy builds.
+You might need to grant security privileges to the container spec for root access:

+    securityContext:
+      privileged: true

+The proxy injection process redirects *all* inbound and outbound traffic through the proxy via iptables.
+This can sometimes be undesirable while debugging, e.g. trying to install additional test tools via apt-get.
+Use `proxy-redirection-clear` to temporarily disable the iptable redirection rules and `proxy-redirection-restore` to restore them.

 ## Test logging

 Istio Manager uses [glog](https://godoc.org/github.com/golang/glog) library for all its logging.
 We encourage extensive logging at the appropriate log levels.
-As a hint to log level selection, level 10 is the most verbose (Kubernetes will show all its HTTP requests), level 2 is used by default in the integration tests, level 4 turns on extensive logging in the proxy.
+As a hint to the log level selection, level 10 is the most verbose (Kubernetes will show all its HTTP requests), level 2 is used by default in the integration tests, level 4 turns on extensive logging in the proxy.